coco-moloko/vanilla-js-projects/README.md

 theList.appendChild(newItem);
 ```

-Then try clicking on the sixth <li> that was added dynamically and prove to yourself that nothing happens.
+Then try clicking on the sixth LI that was added dynamically and prove to yourself that nothing happens.
 Now let's fix it!

 Change the code of `app.js` to the following: